Freelance Rate Guide · 2026

 DevOps Engineer Hourly Rate Guide

 How much does it cost to hire a freelance DevOps Engineer in 2026?
 Rates range from $40/hr for junior talent to $325/hr for top-tier experts.
-Mid-level devops engineers average around $100/hr — with no buyer fees on goLance.
+Mid-level devops engineers average around $100/hr — and on goLance the 7.95% platform fee is shareable between client and freelancer.

 $100Mid-Level Avg/Hr